downie/downie.github.io/_drafts/cryptopals-01.md

 1. `data(forBase64String:)`
 1. `base64String(for:)`

-The first two translate between `Data` and `String` for hex strings, wheras the last two translate between `Data` and `String` for base64 strings.
+The first two translate between `Data` and `String` for hex strings, whereas the last two translate between `Data` and `String` for base64 strings.

 Notably, I didn't write these as extensions on `Data` or `String`.
 Those are natural places for these methods.
 So natural, in fact, that `Foundation` provides them.
 In my first attempt at this, I added my own extensions, and then got confused as to if I was using my code or `Foundation` code when working with these methods.